aschowe/run_PRScs/README.md

 2. Execute PRScs with this command: (note: it is called single PRS because in the future I hope I can make this run consecutively over multiple GWASes from json text file sp that not each individual PGS computation required manual initiation) bash 00_run_single_PRS.sh PATH_TO_GENOTYPE PATH_TO_GWAS GWAS_N NAME_OUTDIR NAME_PGS PARTITION NODE

-How it works: this script will call upon 01_PRScs.sh which will execute PRScs.py as an array job, running parallel continuous shrinkage on each chromosome.
+How it works:
+- 00_run_single_PRS.sh will call upon 01_PRScs.sh which will execute PRScs.py as an array job, running parallel continuous shrinkage on each chromosome.
-The output of this script will be 22 chromosome files with their respective weights after applying continuous shrinkage based on reference dataset and GWAS.
+- The of this first step will be 22 chromosome files with their respective weights after applying continuous shrinkage based on reference dataset and GWAS.
-If all 22 jobs run successfully, 02_slurm_reports.sh tidies up the slurm reports and 03_compute_PRS.sh sums up the weighted effect sizes of across all chromosomes into a single score per individual.
+- If all 22 jobs run successfully, 02_slurm_reports.sh tidies up the slurm reports and 03_compute_PRS.sh sums up the weighted effect sizes of across all chromosomes into a single score per individual.

 3. If it does not run through completly, check the slurm file of the last chromosome it completed.
-In general, it is best to go through the slurm files once to check any error messages and whther the number of included SNPs is plausible! (in the future I will see whether i can automate summarising errors from all slurm files)
+In general, it is best to go through the slurm files once to check any error messages and whether the number of included SNPs is plausible! (in the future I will see whether i can automate summarising errors from all slurm files)

 ## Example of an output folder:
 - {NAME_PGS}.txt => weights of all chromosomes